U.S., Russia push for rapid talks to end Syria carnage

 Kerry said the conference should be held "as soon as is practical - possibly and hopefully by the end of the month".
 Neither he nor Lavrov said where it might take place.

-Although the United States has said Assad should not be part of a transitional government in Syria, Kerry said the decision on who takes part in it should be left to the Syrians.
+Kerry said the decision on who takes part in any transitional government should be left to the Syrians.

 ASSAD DEFIANT

-Recent developments have helped focus minds on the risks of wider war in the Middle East: intelligence reports that Assad's troops may have used chemical weapons had renewed calls for Obama to arm the rebels or even offer U.S. forces; Islamist fighters pledging allegiance to al Qaeda has highlighted how some of the rebels are also hostile to the West; and Israeli air strikes in the past few days, said to target Iranian arms headed for Lebanon's Hezbollah, have underlined the risk of escalation.
+Recent developments have helped focus minds on the risks of wider war in the Middle East: intelligence reports that Assad's troops may have used chemical weapons had renewed calls for Obama to arm the rebels or even offer U.S. forces; Islamist fighters pledging allegiance to al Qaeda has highlighted how some of the rebels are also hostile to the West; and Israeli air strikes said to target Iranian arms headed for Lebanon's Hezbollah have underlined the risk of escalation.

+In what appeared to be another sign of the country's travails, Internet connections between Syria and the outside world were cut off on Tuesday, according to data from Google Inc and other global Internet companies.

+Google's Transparency Report pages showed traffic to Google services pages from Syria suddenly stopping shortly before 3 p.m.
+EDT (1900 GMT).
+Most websites within Syria were rendered unreachable as well, other experts said, as the county appeared to shut itself off.

 "The Syrian people and their heroic army ... are capable of confronting this Israeli adventure, which represents one of the faces of terrorism that is targeting Syria every day."